YseraMc/nvim/README.md

 Install [stylua](https://github.com/JohnnyMorganz/StyLua).

-If you have not Rust, you need to install Rust.
+If you have not Rust, you need to install it.
 ```bash
 asdf plugin add rust
 asdf install rust latest